David Daughtry

-David Calvert Daughtry is an American gospel musician, actor, and worship leader at West Angeles Church of God in Christ, while he is an urban contemporary gospel and a traditional black gospel recording artist and singer.
+David Calvert Daughtry is an American gospel musician, actor, and Assistant Minister Of Music at West Angeles Church of God in Christ, while he is an urban contemporary gospel and a traditional black gospel recording artist and singer.
 He started his solo music career, in 2014, with the studio album, David Daughtry, that was released by Entertainment One Music and Karew Records.
 The album charted on two Billboard magazine charts.

 Early life

 David Calvert Daughtry was born in Milwaukee, Wisconsin, where he started performing and understanding sheet music at six years-old.
 He is a worship leader at West Angeles Church of God in Christ.

 Music career

 His individual music recording career began in 2014, with the studio album, David Daughtry, that was released on September 9, 2014, from both Entertainment One Music and Karew Records.
 The album charted on two Billboard magazine charts, while it placed on the Gospel Albums and Heatseekers Albums, where it peaked at Nos.
 12 and 28, correspondingly.